wppbav/developer.wppbav.com/docs/core-resources/sectors.md

 | `id`   | integer | The system ID for the sector.   |
 | `name` | string  | The primary name of the sector. |

+## Additional Filters

+For convenience, we have a set of additional filters that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `in_most_influential` - Set to `1` to only return sectors that are part of the Most Influential lists.
+- `not_in_most_influential` - Set to `1` to only return sectors that are not part of the Most Influential lists.

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
 See